 How to Challenge an Xactimate Estimate: A Step-by-Step Guide

-A practical guide for policyholders, public adjusters, and attorneys on identifying errors in an insurance carrier's Xactimate estimate and building an effective challenge.
+A practical guide for policyholders, Public Adjusters, and attorneys on identifying errors in an insurance carrier's Xactimate estimate and building an effective challenge.

 You just received the insurance company's estimate for your fire-damaged kitchen.
 The adjuster was polite, spent forty-five minutes in your home, and told you the company would "take care of everything."
 Two weeks later, an envelope arrives.
 Inside is a dense, multi-page document full of codes, line items, and numbers that might as well be written in another language.
 The bottom line says $38,000.
 Your contractor says the job is $67,000.
 The gap between those two numbers is not a rounding error — it is the difference between a proper repair and a half-finished project that leaves your family in a home that was never fully restored.